Number Portability becomes operational

 - Broadband market forecasts for selective years to 2020.

-Claro Costa Rica and Movistar Costa Rica granted extension to network rollout deadline; telcos’ financial and operating data to Q1 2012; market developments to February 2013.
+Number Portability becomes available, ICE launches limited LTE service; Claro Costa Rica and Movistar Costa Rica granted extension to network rollout deadline; report includes the regulator’s first market data report, covering 2010 to 2012; telcos’ financial and operating data updates; market developments to end-2013.

 Companies covered in this report include:

 Instituto Costarricense de Electricidad (ICE), RASCA, Tigo, Cable Tica.

 This report is essential reading for those needing high level strategic information and objective analysis on the telecom sector in Costa Rica.
 It provides further information on:

 - The impact of the global economic crisis;

 - Telecoms operators – privatisation, acquisitions, new licences;

 - Mobile data market developments in coming years in light of spectrum auctions and new license awards;

 - 3G developments, regulatory issues and technologies including HSPA and LTE;